-- The Federal government: Under the U.S. Department of Energy's Better Buildings, Better Plants Program, the company voluntarily agreed to reduce energy usage by 25 percent over 10 years and has reduced energy intensity at all six of its plants by more than 18 percent from 2009-2016. - State government: Waupaca Foundry has been admitted to Wisconsin's Green Tier program.
-Eligibility requirements for the Green Tier program include: a good environmental record, a willingness to exceed regulatory requirements, an environmental management system, and ideas for improving performance that will benefit both business and the environment. - Customers: Waupaca Foundry received Kawasaki's Environmental Stewardship Award for implementing significant achievements in voluntary energy reduction, the company's fourth award from the engine maker since 2011.
+- The Federal government: Under the U.S. Department of Energy's Better Buildings, Better Plants Program, the company voluntarily agreed to reduce energy usage by 25 percent over 10 years and has reduced energy intensity at all six of its plants by more than 23.5 percent from 2009-2017. - State government: Waupaca Foundry has received a 2017 Excellence in Energy Efficiency Award from Wisconsin's Focus on Energy program.
+This commitment to energy efficiency placed it among 15 elite recipients that received the Excellence in Energy Efficiency Award from Focus on Energy and Wisconsin Public Service Commission. - Customers: Waupaca Foundry received Kawasaki's Environmental Stewardship Award for implementing significant achievements in voluntary energy reduction, the company's fourth award from the engine maker since 2011.
 Kawasaki recognized both the Waupaca, Wis.-based gray iron foundry and the Marinette, Wis.-based ductile iron foundry with the award.
 Waupaca Foundry previously won Kawasaki's Environmental Stewardship Award in 2013.